Russia, US set for confrontation over Ukraine at UN Security Council | DW | 31.01.2022

 Washington has called Moscow's troop buildup on the border with Ukraine a "threat to international peace and security," while a Kremlin spokesperson called the UN summit a "PR stunt" and accused the White House of creating "hysteria."

+The US in turn said that Russia was planning to increase its troop presence in Belarus to 30,000 in the coming weeks, to add to the 100,000 it has moved near the Ukrainian-Russian border.

-The United States is seeking to convince nine of the 15 Security Council members to join its rebuke of Russian aggression.
-But any formal action by the body is considered extremely unlikely, given Russia's veto power and its ties with others on the council, including China, who said early Monday that it would vote against the open meeting sought by the US.
+The United States managed to convince ten of the fifteen security council members to back a public meeting, thwarting a Russian bid to stop the proceedings.

+But any formal action by the Security Council is considered extremely unlikely, given Russia's veto power and its ties with others on the council, including China, who had supported Moscow's attempt to block an open meeting.

 "This is really the right time calling for quiet diplomacy," said Beijing's UN envoy Zhang Jun.